Hyper-optimized Quantum Lego Contraction Schedules: Background

 We follow the method described by Cao and Lackey \cite{caoApproximateBaconShorCode2021a,caoQuantumLegoBuilding2022}.
 Calculating the stabilizers for the full network (or any subgraphs) is polynomial, as tracing only requires Gauss elimination and elementary row operations, which we will describe now.

 All stabilizer code tracing can be simplified to two operations: tensoring PCMs and self-tracing two legs together.
 When tracing two legs of two separate codes, first we tensor them together into a single code and then apply self-trace.
 Tracing multiple pairs of legs is equivalent to doing the traces separately.
-Tensor product is also used to describe stabilizers of disjoint connected components of tensor networks.
-Two PCMs are tensored by simply taking a block-diagonal PCM:
+Elements of two independent subspaces can be described as the elements in the tensor product of the two subspaces.
+Thus, the tensor product is used to describe stabilizers of disjoint connected components of tensor networks.
+We can calculate the PCM of the joint $A \otimes B$ subspace of the subspaces $A$ and $B$, with PCMs $H_A$ and $H_B$, respectively, by taking the block sum of the two PCMs:

 Self-tracing physically corresponds to measuring the two qubits in the Bell-basis (an $XX$ and a $ZZ$ measurement) and projecting to the $(+1, +1)$ measurement outcome.
 In other words, the stabilizers that will survive are those that commute with both $XX$ and $ZZ$ on the traced qubits, and these are the ones that have the exact same operators there.
 To find the generators for these stabilizers, we first execute a Gauss elimination limited to these four columns (the $X$ and $Z$ columns for each leg).
 Then, we have either one or zero elements in each column equal to 1.
 Denote the ``pivot row index'' - the first non-zero row for these columns by $x_1, x_2, z_1, z_2$.
 If a column is all zero, the pivot row index is set to -1.
 When $x_1=x_2$ ($z_1=z_2$), all generators will commute with the $ZZ$ ($XX$) measurement, and no changes are needed.
 Otherwise, if $x_1=-1$, then remove the row $x_2$ (similarly for the opposite case, and similarly to $z_1$ and $z_2$), as this corresponds to a case where no stabilizer containing that generator will commute with $ZZ$ (or $XX$ in the $z_i$'s case).
 The final case is when neither $x_1$ nor $x_2$ is equal to -1, but they are not equal to each other.
 Then, add $x_1$ to the $x_0$ row and remove $x_1$ (similarly, do the same for $ z_1$ and $ z_2$).
 At this point, all the stabilizers generated by the surviving generators commute with $XX$ and $ZZ$ on the two traced qubits.
 We can then remove the four columns corresponding to these two qubits.
 To ensure that the matrix is of full rank, we execute a final Gauss elimination on all columns and remove all potential all-zero rows.
 This algorithm has polynomial complexity and will serve as the basis for our cost function, which will later determine the cost of a contraction schedule.